kataklisma/android-google-places/README.md

 Search Generic places near you location with custom radius:

     PlacesResult result = gp.getNearbyPlaces(500, 37.513692, 15.090934);

-For more information about Text Sarch Request you can see the <a href="https://developers.google.com/places/documentation/search#PlaceSearchRequests">Official Google Place Api Documentation for Nearby Search Request</a>
+For more information about NEarby Sarch Request you can see the <a href="https://developers.google.com/places/documentation/search#PlaceSearchRequests">Official Google Place Api Documentation for Nearby Search Request</a>

-### Text Search
+## Text Search

 Some Examples...